rmorse/babel-plugin-jsx-template-vars/README.md

 # Babel JSX Template Vars
 A Babel transform for rendering a template friendly version of your JSX app.
-Useful for generating a Mustache based pre-render for achieving SSR in environments which don't support JavaScript rendering (e.g. PHP).
+Useful for generating a Handlebars based pre-render for achieving SSR in environments which don't support JavaScript rendering (e.g. PHP).

 ## What are template var
-The idea is that this transform will replace selected variables (across the components you specify) with a Mustache tags such as `{{name}}`.
+The idea is that this transform will replace selected variables (across the components you specify) with Handlebars tags such as `{{name}}`.

 This should be used in a pre-render build of your application, where you would save the html output to a file to be rendered later via your server.

-Replacing variables with template tags allows you to render your application via the [Mustache](https://mustache.github.io/) templating engine, which can be processed and rendered in almost any server environment.
+Replacing variables with template tags allows you to render your application via the [Handlebars](https://handlebarsjs.com/) templating engine which has plenty of server side implemenations.

-This technique suits simpler/smaller applications as there are **a fair few limitations**.
+There are **a fair few limitations** so your mileage may vary.

 ## How it works

-Add this transform plugin to babel in your pre-render build to replace your component props with template tags such as `{{name}}`- allowing the resulting markup to be processed as a Mustache compatible template.
+Add this transform plugin to babel in your pre-render build to replace your component variables with template tags such as `{{name}}`- allowing the resulting markup to be processed as a Handlebars compatible template.

 ### Workflow
 1. Assumes you already have a React/Preact app with your development/production builds setup.
 2. Create an additional build, a **pre-render** - which renders your app and extracts the rendered html (markup after running your app) into a file so it can be processed later on your server.
-3. **Add this plugin to the pre-render build** to add the Mustache tags to the html output.
+3. **Add this plugin to the pre-render build** to add the Handlebars tags to the html output.
 4. Configure by adding `.templateVars` to components that have dynamic data.
 5. Via your server side language (eg PHP), process the saved template file and pass in your data.